 There are many things to consider when deciding where to live in Bulgaria.
-Many expats prefer to live on the outskirts of Bulgarian cities, as this provides greater access to the country's famed landscapes.
+Many expats prefer to live on the outskirts of Bulgarian cities, as this provides greater access to the famed Bulgarian countryside.
 This can be seen outside of Sofia, where expats have invested in luxurious modern villas.

 Expats with cars will discover that parking can be scarce in the cities, and finding accommodation with parking bays is an essential consideration.
 Those hoping to use Bulgaria’s public transport should ensure their homes are close to the public transport network.